Nan-L/cmpt276-b/README.md

 Step 4: Install Rails framework (version 5.1 was used for this project) https://gorails.com/setup/ can be helpful here as well.

-Step 5: run terminal command `bundle install --without production` in the project root directory.
+Step 5: Run terminal command `bundle install --without production` in the project root directory.

 Step 6: Run Puma server (included with Ruby on Rails, via command `bin/rails server`) in the project root directory.